DarkAssassin23/Server_Connect/README.md

 macOS/Linux Installation
 ------------------------

-To install Server Connect on macOS/Linux run the install script
+To install Server Connect on macOS/Linux, download the macOS/Linux version from the releases tab and run the install script
 ```bash
 ./install
 ```